Capitol Federal Financial (NASDAQ:CFFN) Rating Lowered to Hold at Zacks Investment Research

-Capitol Federal Financial (NASDAQ:CFFN – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Capitol Federal Financial (NASDAQ:CFFN – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Capitol Federal Financial is a federally chartered mid-tier holding company.
 Capitol Federal Savings Bank is the only operating subsidiary.
 The bank is a community-oriented financial institution offering a variety of financial services to meet the needs of the communities we serve.
 They attract retail deposits from the general public and invest those funds primarily in permanent loans secured by first mortgages on owner-occupied, one- to four-family residences. “

-A number of other research analysts have also recently issued reports on CFFN.
-StockNews.com initiated coverage on shares of Capitol Federal Financial in a report on Thursday, March 31st.
-They set a “hold” rating for the company.
-TheStreet cut shares of Capitol Federal Financial from a “b-” rating to a “c+” rating in a report on Thursday, May 12th.
+A number of other equities analysts have also recently weighed in on the stock.
+TheStreet cut shares of Capitol Federal Financial from a “b-” rating to a “c+” rating in a research note on Thursday, May 12th.
+StockNews.com initiated coverage on shares of Capitol Federal Financial in a research report on Thursday, March 31st.
+They issued a “hold” rating on the stock.

 Capitol Federal Financial (NASDAQ:CFFN – Get Rating) last posted its quarterly earnings results on Wednesday, April 27th.
-The savings and loans company reported $0.16 EPS for the quarter, topping analysts’ consensus estimates of $0.14 by $0.02.
-The business had revenue of $52.52 million during the quarter, compared to analysts’ expectations of $51.67 million.
+The savings and loans company reported $0.16 earnings per share for the quarter, topping analysts’ consensus estimates of $0.14 by $0.02.
 Capitol Federal Financial had a net margin of 29.42% and a return on equity of 6.61%.
-During the same period last year, the company posted $0.15 earnings per share.
-As a group, equities research analysts expect that Capitol Federal Financial will post 0.62 EPS for the current fiscal year.
+The business had revenue of $52.52 million for the quarter, compared to analysts’ expectations of $51.67 million.
+During the same period in the prior year, the company posted $0.15 EPS.
+As a group, analysts forecast that Capitol Federal Financial will post 0.62 earnings per share for the current year.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Verition Fund Management LLC bought a new stake in shares of Capitol Federal Financial in the first quarter valued at approximately $151,000.
-Gamco Investors INC. ET AL grew its stake in Capitol Federal Financial by 11.8% during the first quarter.
-Gamco Investors INC. ET AL now owns 38,000 shares of the savings and loans company’s stock valued at $413,000 after acquiring an additional 4,000 shares in the last quarter.
-Dynamic Technology Lab Private Ltd purchased a new position in Capitol Federal Financial during the first quarter valued at approximately $298,000.
-Eaton Vance Management grew its stake in Capitol Federal Financial by 41.1% during the first quarter.
-Eaton Vance Management now owns 11,441 shares of the savings and loans company’s stock valued at $124,000 after acquiring an additional 3,333 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. grew its stake in Capitol Federal Financial by 1,009.7% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,687,460 shares of the savings and loans company’s stock worth $18,359,000 after buying an additional 1,535,389 shares in the last quarter.
-80.40% of the stock is currently owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in CFFN.
+Verition Fund Management LLC purchased a new position in Capitol Federal Financial in the 1st quarter valued at about $151,000.
+Gamco Investors INC. ET AL lifted its holdings in Capitol Federal Financial by 11.8% in the 1st quarter.
+Gamco Investors INC. ET AL now owns 38,000 shares of the savings and loans company’s stock valued at $413,000 after purchasing an additional 4,000 shares in the last quarter.
+Dynamic Technology Lab Private Ltd purchased a new position in Capitol Federal Financial in the 1st quarter valued at about $298,000.
+Eaton Vance Management lifted its holdings in Capitol Federal Financial by 41.1% in the 1st quarter.
+Eaton Vance Management now owns 11,441 shares of the savings and loans company’s stock valued at $124,000 after purchasing an additional 3,333 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its holdings in Capitol Federal Financial by 1,009.7% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 1,687,460 shares of the savings and loans company’s stock valued at $18,359,000 after purchasing an additional 1,535,389 shares in the last quarter.
+Institutional investors and hedge funds own 80.40% of the company’s stock.

 Capitol Federal Financial, Inc operates as the holding company for Capitol Federal Savings Bank that provides various retail banking products and services in the United States.
 The company accepts a range of deposit products, including savings accounts, money market deposit accounts, interest-bearing and non-interest-bearing checking accounts, and certificates of deposit.